 The opioid crisis has torn apart families in Ohio.
 Every single day 14 Ohioans overdose on opioids, and this number is rising - Ohio’s opioid death toll saw a 33% increase between 2015 and 2016 alone.
-For too long, Rep. Jim Jordan has been willfully negligent of the problem, being averse to using any government funds to address the issue.
-I pledge to make curing the opioid epidemic a national priority and will support federal legislation combats the epidemic head.
-The plan will provide funding to support community organizing, public education campaigns, treatment programs, and increased law enforcement and judicial programs designed to heal addicts and protect society.
+For too long, Rep. Jim Jordan has been willfully negligent of the problem, averse to using any government funds to address the issue.
+I pledge to make curing the opioid epidemic a national priority and will support federal legislation that combats the epidemic head on.
+The plan will provide funding to support treatment and rehabilitation programs, while also tackling prevention through community organizing, public education campaigns, and increased law enforcement and judicial programs that are designed to heal addicts and protect society.

 Protecting Union Rights

 I believe that all hard-working Ohioans have a right to the American Dream and that reliable and steady employment is necessary to achieve that dream.
 I will defend the rights of workers all across the nation and in Ohio.
 As a former president and long time executive board member of the Oberlin Ohio Education Association, I have a long history fighting for worker rights of those teaching our children.
 Corporations have always had the right to a profit, but they should not have the right to exploit American workers.
 In Congress, I will fight against the big money interests and for fair wages and stronger protections for unions.